• Skip to main content

 You are weighed in water and then again on land, and the difference is applied to a mathematical calculation to predict your fat versus fat-free mass.

-Considered to be very accurate, hydrostatic weighing was once the “gold standard” to which all other methods were compared.
+Considered very accurate, hydrostatic weighing was once the “gold standard” against which all other methods were compared.

 However, more recently, it has been superseded by MRI and other high-tech methods.